 - 1. Check the most recent Drug List we provided electronically. - 2.
-Visit the plan's website (myuhc.com/CommunityPlan).
+Visit the plan's website (myPreferredCare.com).
 The Drug List on the website is always the most current.

 3. Call Customer Service to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list.